epreston/template-web-vite-mocha/README.md

 npm run dev
 ```

+## Preview Production Build

-To create a production build:
+To create a production build into "dist":

 ```sh
 npm run build
 ```

-## Preview Production Build
+To start a local server to preview:

 ```sh
 npm run preview